apryakhin/legion.stanford.edu/tutorial05.md

 new Legion users.
 In many ways the relationship between logical regions and physical instances is isomorphic to that of variables and registers in the C language.
-A logical region/variable in C gives a name to data.
+A logical region (variable in C) gives a name to data.
 This data can be mutated over time.
-While a logical region/variable name uniquely identifies, the Legion runtime/C compiler can store data in different physical instances/registers throughout the execution of the application.
+While a logical region (variable name) uniquely identifies data, the Legion runtime (C compiler) can store data in different physical instances (registers) throughout the execution of the application.

-Writing to the Legion runtime API, is therefore analogous to writing inline assembly code in C as the user is explicitly responsible for managing the mapping from logical regions/variable names to physical instances/registers.
-Similarly, writing in Regent is directly analogous to writing in C, as Regent makes no distinction between logical and physical regions.
+Writing to the Legion runtime API is therefore analogous to writing inline assembly code in C as the user is explicitly responsible for managing the mapping from logical regions (variable names) to physical instances (registers).

+There is also a programming language called [Regent](http://regent-lang.org/) that makes this easier.
+Writing in Regent is analogous to writing in C, as Regent makes no distinction between logical and physical regions.
 Instead the Regent compiler automatically manages the mapping from logical regions to physical instances just like the
 C compiler automatically manages the mapping from a variable name to different registers.
-Users targeting the runtime API should be aware that they are effectively writing low-level Legion code and are therefore responsible for managing the mapping from logical regions to physical instances.
+Users targeting the Legion runtime API should be aware that they are effectively writing low-level Legion code and are therefore responsible for managing the mapping from logical regions to physical instances.
 We'll cover how to handle this responsibility in this example.

+Interested users can compare the code below to the [equivalent Regent code](http://regent-lang.org/tutorial/05_physical_regions/) to see how managing regions differs between the two approaches.

 #### Region Strategy ####